Kent Worcester: Publications

-Singer/songwriter
+Songwriter

-In the 1980s Worcester was a singer, songwriter, and rhythm guitarist for the satirical rock band The Dog’s Breakfast.
+In the 1980s Worcester was a songwriter, singer, and rhythm guitarist for the satirical rock band The Dog’s Breakfast.
 He wrote "Changes", "Father Song", "New York", and "Paul is Dead" for the group's album Beautiful Banality.
 He contributed several songs to recordings by guitarist and songwriter Matt Backer: "Landlocked" for the album Is That All?
 (2001); "The Impulse Man", "Oh No Don't Cry", and "Once in a While" for the album The Impulse Man (2006); and "Assiduous Polygamy" and "I'm No Fool" for the album Idle Hands (2012).
 In 2019 he released a self-produced EP, That’s Why I Surf; and another in 2021, A Million Candles, both on Bandcamp.
 In 2020 the independent music website Divide & Conquer interviewed Worcester about his music, his work with Backer and The Dog's Breakfast, and the connections between comics and popular music.
 In a 2022 review of Worcester’s most recent release, “Soviet America,” Jamie Funk described Worcester’s entire Bandcamp output as “pure and genuine.”